Aheer-Sravon/Aheer-Sravon.github.io/README.md

-# Joel Jang's Website (based on Junmo Kang's template)
+# Aheer Sravon's Website (based on Junmo Kang's template)

 ## Updates guide
 Change one of the files in `_data`, unless you are changing the look of the website.